alexverboon/SentinelTIUploadToolkit/README.md

 The **Sentinel TI Upload Toolkit** contains a number of PowerShell functions and scripts to import Threat Intelligence IOCs into Microsoft Sentinel using the [upload indicators API](https://learn.microsoft.com/en-us/azure/sentinel/connect-threat-intelligence-upload-api).
 For more details also see [Reference the upload indicators API (Preview) to import threat intelligence to Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/upload-indicators-api)

+## Purpose of the toolkit

+- Initially I started with just a few scripts while learning and trying to better understand the [STIX](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_muftrcpnf89v) indicator format specification and teh [Request Body](https://learn.microsoft.com/en-us/azure/sentinel/upload-indicators-api#request-body) for the API.
+- Provide a quick automated process to load custom TI into Microsoft Sentinel
+- Use Azure Automation account as an alternative to Azure Logic Apps
+- Comparisson and content review of various Open Source TI Feeds

 Author: [AlexVerboon](https://twitter.com/alexverboon)

 ## Module Functions